carloshzoghbi/latam-bots/README.md

 ## In order to analyze the results of this LAB you must have access to the PR1 Dashboard and select the - Shape PS-Team - Enterprise ##

 Please clone this REPO locally in order to follow the instructions.
+- NPM is required; (can be installed using homebrew)
+- Python3 is required; (can be installed using homebrew)

 1. Advanced Bots